 If you think of networking as an indispensable tool instead of a chore, then you’ll be able to harness its power for the ultimate growth of MedTech staffing services.

-Lesson #4: The value of taking risks
+Lesson #4: The value of taking risks for business development

 When MedTech staffing a business, the entrepreneurial spirit often dictates taking the occasional risk.
 After all, if we never ventured out of our comfort zone, how would we ever grow our businesses to their full potential?